 Big news for the Class of 2025!
-Starting in the spring of 2024, today’s ninth graders will be the first class to take a dramatically different SAT.
+Starting in the spring of 2024, today’s 10th graders will be the first class to take a dramatically different SAT.
 The College Board is retiring the current three-hour paper-and-pencil SAT and introducing a shorter, digital, adaptive test that takes approximately two hours.

 Say goodbye to lengthy reading passages, No. 2 pencils and bubble sheets, and waiting weeks for scores, and say hello to more time for questions, embedded calculators, and a faster turnaround on results.